Jean Tatlock: Inquest

 A formal inquest in February 1944 returned a verdict of "suicide, motive unknown".
 In his report, the coroner found that Tatlock had eaten a full meal shortly before her death.
 She had taken some barbiturates, but not a fatal dose.
 Traces of chloral hydrate were found, a drug normally associated with a "Mickey Finn" when combined with alcohol, but there was no alcohol in her blood, despite damage to her pancreas that indicated she was a heavy drinker.
 As a psychiatrist working in a hospital, she had access to sedatives such as chloral hydrate.
 The coroner found that she had died at around 4:30 pm on January 4.
-The cause of death was recorded as "acute edema of the lungs with pulmonary congestion" — drowning in the bathtub.
+The cause of death was recorded as "acute edema of the lungs with pulmonary congestion"—drowning in the bathtub.
 It seems likely that she knelt over the bathtub, took chloral hydrate, and plunged her head into the water.

 Assassination theory

 There has been speculation by journalists and historians, as well as Tatlock's brother Hugh, that her death was not a suicide, and the "curious circumstances" surrounding it have subsequently aroused suspicion.
 The conspiracy theory that she was murdered by intelligence agents working for the Manhattan Project was bolstered by the 1975 Church Committee, which revealed details of assassinations carried out by American intelligence agencies.
 One doctor quoted in Kai Bird and Martin J. Sherwin's biography of Oppenheimer, American Prometheus, observed that if one "were clever and wanted to kill someone", chloral hydrate would be "the way to do it."
 However, according to Bird and Sherwin, Tatlock's "unsigned suicide note suggests that she died by her own hand—a 'paralyzed soul'—and this is certainly what Oppenheimer always believed."

-The assassination theory has been presented in the drama miniseries Manhattan, and in the 2023 film Oppenheimer.
-In the latter, Oppenheimer imagines Tatlock's death in multiple ways: she lowers her head gradually into the bathtub, and in another scene a gloved hand can be seen shoving her head beneath the water.
+The assassination theory has been presented in the drama miniseries Manhattan.
+It was touched on in the 2023 film Oppenheimer, where the Oppenheimer character imagines Tatlock's death in multiple ways: he sees her lowering her head gradually into the bathtub, but then also sees her with a gloved hand shoving her head beneath the water.

-Cremation

-Tatlock's father had her remains cremated.

 Portrayals

-She was portrayed by Kate Harper in the 1980 TV miniseries Oppenheimer.
-Natasha Richardson played Tatlock in 1989's Fat Man and Little Boy, while Florence Pugh took on the role for Christopher Nolan's 2023 epic biographical thriller Oppenheimer.
+On television, she was portrayed by Kate Harper in the 1980 TV miniseries Oppenheimer and Fiona Dourif in season 2 of Manhattan.
+On film, she was portrayed by Natasha Richardson in 1989's Fat Man and Little Boy, while Florence Pugh took on the role in 2023's Oppenheimer.